 Trinity offers its students complete computer labs on each campus.
-Elementary school students attend a computer class where they are exposed to various software applications such as Word, Power Point and Excel, as well as academic enrichment activities and Spanish via the Rosetta Stone program.
-At the Junior High level, students are provided experience in keyboarding, Microsoft and other software applications.
+Elementary school students attend a computer class where they are exposed to various software applications such as Word, Power Point and Excel, as well as academic enrichment activities.
+At the Middle School level, students are provided experience in keyboarding, Microsoft and other software applications.
 High School students have media and technology courses available.

 Do TCS students wear uniforms or is there a written dress code?

 Overall, our dress code is based on safety, neatness, modesty, and comfort.
-Our elementary school students (Pre-K - 6th grade) are expected to wear coordinated dress on a daily basis.
-The attire expectations are relaxed at the junior high level although they are still in a coordinated style of dress.
+Our elementary school students (Pre-K - 5th grade) are expected to wear coordinated dress on a daily basis.
+The attire expectations are relaxed at the middle school level, although they are still in a coordinated style of dress.
 High school students are not required to participate in the coordinated dress, but should dress appropriately for a school environment and follow the school dress code.